aineko-dev/aineko/docs/quickstart.md

 ### Create a template pipeline with the CLI

+!!! tip "Create a pipeline using Aineko Dream"

+    Interested in creating a custom pipeline for a specific use case?
+Leverage Aineko Dream to generate a pipeline based on a prompt that describes your use case.
+See more detail [here](./aineko_dream.md)

 You will see the following prompts as `aineko` tries to create a project directory containing the boilerplate you need for a pipeline.
 Feel free to use the defaults suggested.

 :
     ```
     $ aineko create
+    ```
+    ```
     [1/4] project_name (My Awesome Pipeline):
     [2/4] project_slug (my_awesome_pipeline):
     [3/4] project_description (Behold my awesome pipeline!):